-As of June 30, 2013 and 2012, approximately 94% and 97%, respectively, of total pledges receivable were due from three donors.
-During the year ended June 30, 2012, two donors accounted for approximately 44% of the total contribution revenue.
-Management believes realization losses on pledges receivable amounts at the end of 2013 and 2012 were immaterial.
+As of June 30, 2014, approximately 88% of the total pledges receivable was due from one donor.
+As of June 30, 2013, approximately 94% of the total pledges receivable was due from three donors.
+Management believes realization losses on pledges receivable amounts at the end of 2014 and 2013 were immaterial.